dimejimudele/Facial_KeyPoints_Detection/README.md

 ## Udacity computer vision nanodegree Project 1

 This project is about defining and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.
+The implementation is done using PyTorch framework.

 Facial keypoints (also called facial landmarks) are the small magenta dots shown on each of the faces in the image above.